Alabama respiratory therapist compares healthy lungs versus COVID-19 infected lungs

 If you get COVID-19, it could damage your lungs.

 Angelica Jefferson has practiced respiratory therapy in Alabama and across the U.S. for 30 years.
-She says COVID causes lung complications like pneumonia.
+She said COVID causes lung complications like pneumonia.

-“The lungs become filled with fluid and inflamed and it leads to breathing difficulties,” Respiratory Therapist Angelica Jefferson said.
+“The lungs become filled with fluid and inflamed and it leads to breathing difficulties,” Jefferson said.
 “For some people breathing becomes so difficult it requires treatment of oxygen and even being placed on a mechanical ventilator.”

 This can scar your lungs, leading to further breathing problems even after you defeat the virus.
 If it gets to the level of sepsis – it can cause the infection to spread through your bloodstream leaving damage everywhere it goes.